danmed/Pylog/README.md

 * `SYSLOG_PORTS`: A Python list of UDP ports for the syslog listeners (e.g., `[514, 1514]`).

+* `LOG_DIRECTORY`: The folder where log files will be stored (default: `"syslog_logs"`).

-* `MAX_LOGS`: The maximum number of log entries to keep in memory (default: `2000`).
+* `MAX_LOGS_PER_FILE_IN_UI`: The maximum number of recent logs to read from *each file* for display in the web UI.

 ## How It Works

-The script operates by running multiple server components concurrently in separate threads:

 1. **Syslog UDP Servers:** For each port in the `SYSLOG_PORTS` list, a dedicated `socketserver.UDPServer` thread is started.
-When a message is received on any of these ports, it's decoded, timestamped, and added to a single, shared, thread-safe global list.
+When a message is received, the handler writes it as a JSON object to a corresponding log file (e.g., messages on port 514 go to `syslog_logs/514.log`).

 2. **Web HTTP Server:** A single `http.server.HTTPServer` thread serves the web interface.

-* Requests to the root path (`/`) return the self-contained HTML, CSS, and JavaScript for the user interface.
+* Requests to `/` return the UI's HTML, CSS, and JavaScript.

-* Requests to the `/logs` path return the current list of all aggregated logs as a JSON object, which the web UI fetches to update the display.

-This multi-threaded approach ensures that log collection from multiple ports is efficient and does not interfere with web requests.
+* Requests to `/logs` trigger a function that reads the last `N` lines from every `.log` file in the `LOG_DIRECTORY`, combines them, sorts them by timestamp, and returns the result as a JSON object.
+The UI then fetches and displays this data.

+This design ensures logs are stored permanently on disk while the web interface remains fast and responsive by only reading the most recent entries.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License